 As a stand-alone procedure, alveoloplasty involves:

-- Creating a flap: Using small incisions, Dr. Peers will create flaps in the gum tissue to access the underlying bone tissue.
+- Creating a flap: Using small incisions, Dr. Lifferth will create flaps in the gum tissue to access the underlying bone tissue.

-- Reshaping: Dr. Peers will use specialized tools to smooth and reshape the ridge.
+- Reshaping: Dr. Lifferth will use specialized tools to smooth and reshape the ridge.

 Once the procedure is complete, he will close the incisions with sutures.
 Patients usually need four to six weeks to heal before receiving their new denture.